Tuesday, March 30, 2010

 Tea-Dyed Purse by Me!

 I fell in love with the fabric as soon as I saw it.
 To me, it looked like what a vintage fabric would look like before the aging process.
 So after I had all my pieces cut out, I wanted to tone it down a bit--just so it wasn't stark white.
 I thought tea dyeing it would be perfect!
-All you need to tea dye is:
+All you need to tea dye is:-A HUGE bowl

 -Lots of tea bags (I used chamomile tea--it gave it a nice golden tone)